Analysis and reporting of building consent activity in Christchurch City.

-The number of residential building consents issued over the years has fluctuated ranging between 100 and 200 residential consents issued per month.
-The number of houses gained per building consent has been tracking up, peaking in March 2022 with nearly 500 houses being gained.
+The number of residential building consents issued over the years has fluctuated, ranging between 100 and 200 residential consents issued per month.
+The number of houses gained per building consent has been tracking up, peaking in March 2022 with 500 houses being gained.

 Greenfield areas such as Halswell and Prestons, have seen the highest number of residential building consents issued over the years.
-Stand-alone dwellings are typically constructed in these greenfield areas, averaging around 195m2 with three bedrooms per dwelling, and a construction value of between $300,000 and $400,000, although construction costs are increasing.
+Stand-alone dwellings are typically constructed in these greenfield areas, averaging around 195m2 with three bedrooms per dwelling, and a construction value of around $400,000 to $500,000, although construction costs are increasing.